manelmourelo/Quest-Boss-Balancing-Design/README.md

 !["BossBomb"](https://i.imgur.com/lyappFk.jpg)

    **3. How difficult the boss should be should depend on what point in the game it's encountered:** This is an important step.
 The difficulty of the boss must be equal to the level where the boss fight takes place.
 This means that it must be more difficult than the previous boss, but easier than the next boss.
 As an example, think about a game of three levels.
-If the first level boss is the most difficult than the second and third bosses, you will feel that the game is turning easier while you are playing.
+If the first level boss is more difficult than the second and third bosses, you will feel that the game is turning easier while you are playing.
 If this happens the game will be getting boring while the player opens his path through the levels.

 !["FireLandsBosses"](https://media.mmo-champion.com/images/news/2011/june/ejbossselection.jpg)